Garylee021/community.keyos.net/site/get/stream.md

     <div class='content-div'>
       <div class='image-signatures'>

-  VyOS Stream serves as a technology preview and a quality gate for the upcoming LTS release.
+  KeyOS Stream serves as a technology preview and a quality gate for the upcoming LTS release.
   New images are releases roughly every quarter.

-  Features can only be removed from VyOS Stream through a deprecation procedure, and we promise to only make forward-compatible changes to the configuration syntax and API, so that users, integrators, and developers of external tools can prepare their environments and projects for the future LTS release
+  Features can only be removed from KeyOS Stream through a deprecation procedure, and we promise to only make forward-compatible changes to the configuration syntax and API, so that users, integrators, and developers of external tools can prepare their environments and projects for the future LTS release